MikeDigitize/Getting_Started_With_TDD/README.md

 ## Begin The Testing!

 Ok so let's write a test.
-And let's simply take the first requirement as the test.
+Let's take the first requirement as the test.
+If our requirements are well considered and granular they will translate well into tests.

 *Joe needs to be given 7 random balls.*